-- Parodied in Kami-sama no Memo-chou, where Narumi is called "God Hand" by Souchirou's gang members because they are fantastically computer illiterate and he knows how to run a virus scan, so he inevitably has to fix their computer after they visit too many sketchy porn sites.
+- Parodied in Heaven's Memo Pad, where Narumi is called "God Hand" by Souchirou's gang members because they are fantastically computer illiterate and he knows how to run a virus scan, so he inevitably has to fix their computer after they visit too many sketchy porn sites.

 - Twister.
 In-universe, an F5 tornado is known as "The Finger of God".

 - Michael Carpenter in The Dresden Files is known as "The Fist of God."
 Unlike most of the Japanese examples, this isn't just a boast; Carpenter is a Knight of the Cross and empowered by God to fight evil (his sword is made from a nail from the Cross).

 - Magic: The Gathering: Not In-Universe, but used as fanspeak.
 A different definition of "hand" than most uses of this trope, but a "God Hand" is generally considered seven cards that, when drawn, will defeat an opponent in the first round.
 The exact definition of a God Hand can sometimes be a source of great contention.

 - In a post on the Role Play Online site (rpol.net), a poster demonstrated the game-breaking potential of the Hulking Hurler Dungeons & Dragons class by taking advantage of every possible loophole to create a monstrously powerful character, Urldred the Mountainthrower.
 His weapon was an eighteen-foot nickle-iron meteorite he called the Fist of Heaven.

 - Obviously the game God Hand, where the title refers to a legendary warrior's actual arm.
 The trope name comes from a line from the game's ending theme song, which is a gigantic, hilarious Ear Worm.